unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/installation.md

 # Installation

-Unity Toon Shader is currently a preview/experimental package and the following steps are required to install it.
+The **Unity Toon Shader** is a preview/experimental package and Installing the package requires the following steps.

 <img align="right" src="images/package-manager-add-from-git.png">